MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop9-fileexplorerclassiccontextmenuhandler.md

 Packaged desktop apps that use the legacy **IContextMenu** COM interface to implement a context menu shell extension should include this element in their package manifest file.
 For more information, see [Support legacy context menus for packaged apps](/windows/msix/packaging-tool/support-legacy-context-menus).

+The AppXManifest file must have the dependency MaxTested set to as least version 10.0.21300.0.
+Support for OS builds starting with the minimum version of 10.0.21300.0.

 ## Examples

 The following example shows the usage of the **FileExplorerClassicDragDropContextMenuHandler** element within a package manifest file to register a context menu shell extension.